 Results of the Surveys by Grid

-Grid 3 was located in a grassy area in the N/W corner of Tophane Park along a large one wall that separated the park from the adjacent military area.
+Grid 3 was located in a grassy area in the northwest corner of Tophane Park along a large wall that separated the park from the adjacent military area.
 The area is moderately landscaped with small shrubs and trees.
 This area was chosen because it was thought to possibly contain part of the Byzantine inner fortifications.

 Amplitude slice maps show levels of 5 ns or 30 cm thickness in horizontal layers of the ground.
 Each depth of 30 cm is approximated using a relative dielectric permittivity of 6.3 shows a two-way travel velocity of 6 cm/nanosecond, derived from hyperbola fitting (Conyers 2004).

 The amplitude slice maps of the grid revealed very little.
 Along the west side of the map running from y=0–12 there are a series of strong reflections created by architectural fill at the base of the existing wall.
 At y=6, x=2 the reflection of a possible wall segment is visible in the 17–22 ns slice as an area of high amplitude reflection.
 The high amplitude reflection running N/S at x=4 is a modern pipe line.

 Grid 5 was collected in the interior of Orhan's Tomb.
 The current tomb was constructed after the earthquake destroyed the original structure.
 It is presumed that at least portions of the original tomb lie under the modern structure.
 In several places in the current building areas of older mosaic flooring is still visible.
 The center and eastern side of the structure is filled with raised sarcophagi and the grid was collected around these obstacles.